 - Power over Ethernet (PoE)

-- Free camera management software (MxEasy, MxControlCenter)
+- Free camera management software (MxEasy, MxControlCenter and smartphone apps)

 The Mobotix camera also supports IP-telephony using Session Initiation Protocol (SIP) – similar to services like Vonage™ or Skype™ – and even can call you when it detects an event.

 An example network configuration with Power over Ethernet (PoE) is illustrated in this diagram:

 Camera Resolution – Size Matters